Waity5/Pyll-Machine/README.md

 ctrl + c and ctrl + v to copy and paste the entire board in V1 format

-1 to 0 to elect blocks, q and e to rotate
+1 to 0 to select blocks, q and e to rotate